0xdevant/autoMate-contracts/README.md

 AutoMate mainly consists of two contracts:

 `AutoMate.sol` - The Hub that handles all the subscriptions and executions of on-chain tasks.
+It also calculates the proper amount of bounty to distribute based on how promptly the searcher executes the task.

 `AutoMateHook.sol` - The Uniswap v4 Hook that triggers the task execution during every swap.